tabiahealth/backend-challenge/README.md

 In this challenge, we expect you to:

-- Implement a runnable application
+- Implement the interfaces provided at src/main/java/health/tabia/challenge
 - Write all code and documentation in english

 Some other desired requirements are: